ryantd42/NY-Legislative-Git/2023/A3073B-2023/bill.md

   ___________

- Introduced by M. of A. PAULIN -- read once and referred to the Committee on Transportation
+ Introduced by M. of A. PAULIN -- read once and referred to the Committee on Transportation -- recommitted to the Committee on Transportation in accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

- AN  ACT  to  amend the vehicle and traffic law, in relation to requiring certain persons to wear a helmet when operating a class one  or  class two bicycle with electric assist
+ AN  ACT  to  amend  the  tax  law, in relation to authorizing a personal income tax deduction for elementary and secondary school teachers  for certain expenses incurred for school supplies

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: